How We Serve

 -

-Advocating for policy changes alongside community partners and leaders to address youth substance use in our community with the VOA-led Anchorage Adolescent Substance Misuse Prevention Coalition.
+Uniting community partners to build a health community with the VOA-led Anchorage Adolescent Substance Misuse Prevention Coalition and the Anchorage Regional Suicide Prevention Coalition.

 -